Flat Fee Landlord

 The unfurnished model is simpler, more scalable, and often more profitable over a multi-year horizon.
 Long-term tenants (12-24+ month leases) mean fewer turnovers, lower operating costs, and more predictable income.
 Family tenants with their own furniture and school-age children often stay 3-5 years - producing compounding returns without the churn of short-term furnished rentals.

-For the vast majority of Northern Virginia, Texas, Maryland, and DC rental properties, the unfurnished long-term model outperforms furnished short-term on a net basis over a 3–5 year horizon.
+For the vast majority of Northern Virginia, Texas, Maryland, and DC rental properties, the unfurnished long-term model outperforms furnished short-term on a net basis over a 3-5 year horizon.
+The predictability alone has value - you know your income month-to-month without worrying about whether the next corporate tenant will materialize before the vacancy gap widens.

 Who Furnished Rentals Make Sense For

 Furnished rentals make sense for: properties in walkable urban locations with high corporate relocation traffic, owners who specifically want flexibility to use the property themselves between tenancies, and investors who have built management infrastructure specifically for high-turnover furnished operations.
+The common thread is that furnished works when your property and market naturally attract the right tenant pool without requiring aggressive marketing to fill each vacancy.

 For most single-family landlords with a single investment property, unfurnished long-term is the cleaner, more profitable, lower-management path.
 Get your free rental analysis to understand your property's income potential in the long-term unfurnished market.
+We manage properties in Northern Virginia and Houston - see our reviews and guarantees.

 • 2,000+